alexandersandberg/alexandersandberg.com/content/posts/joining-tempo.md

 Working on an exciting product together with like-minded people that share my own values is such a great source of inspiration and motivation.
 There is also a great community around Tempo that I can't wait to engage more in.

-I'm looking forward to see what we can accomplish together!
+I'm looking forward to seeing what we can accomplish together!